eurostat/NLP4Stat/Virtuoso Setup/README.md

 ![Virtuoso setup6](Virtuoso_setup6.JPG).

 * Restart your system.
 You should be able to connect to the database using pyodbc.
-In the call to connect() replace user name and password with your credentials.
+In the call to connect() replace "user name" and "password" with your credentials.

 ![Virtuoso setup8](Virtuoso_setup8.JPG).